 The State Officers' Compensation Commission (SOCC) sets Supreme Court Justices' salaries, which currently stand at \$164,610.
 All other judges' salaries are determined by statute as percentages of a justice's salary.
-The salary for a judge of the Court of Appeals is set at 92% of a justice's salary (\$151,441); 85% for a circuit or probate judge (\$139,919); and 84% for a district court judge (\$138,272).
+The salary for a judge of the Court of Appeals is set at 92% of a justice's salary, or \$151,441; for a circuit or probate judge, 85% (\$139,919); and, for a district court judge, 84% (\$138,272).

-District and circuit judges' salaries are paid by the state in two stages: the largest portion, or state portion, in which a warrant is provided by the state directly to the judge; and the portion paid by the court funding unit, which is then reimbursed for the entire amount by the state.
+District and circuit judges' salaries are paid by the state in two stages.
+The first is the largest portion, or state portion, in which a warrant is provided by the state directly to the judge.
+The remaining portion of the salary is paid by the court funding unit, which is then reimbursed for the entire amount by the state.

 Probate judges' salaries are paid by local funding units, which are then reimbursed by the state.
 Reimbursements for part-time probate judges, however, are limited to \$20,750 each.